Updated July 2021

 There’s also a no-scalpel option in which the doctor makes a small hole instead of a cut.
-Unlike the standard surgery, this one doesn’t require stitches.
+Unlike the standard procedure, this doesn’t require stitches.

-Plan to use another form of birth control for the first several months of recovery, as it takes about 25 ejaculations for your semen to be completely free of sperm.
-To ensure your semen is free of sperm, your doctor will schedule a follow-up visit three or more months after your surgery to do a semen analysis.
+Plan to use another form of birth control during the first several months of recovery.
+It takes about 25 ejaculations for your semen to be completely free of sperm.
+To ensure your semen is free of sperm, your doctor will schedule a follow-up visit 3 or more months after your surgery for a semen analysis.